-According to the decision of the General Meeting of 31.5.2021, the Audit Committee consists of five (5) non-executive Members of the Board of Directors, of which at least three (3) are independent within the meaning of article 9 of Law no. 4706/2020, who are not involved in the operation of the Company in any way, in order to submit objective judgments independent of any conflict of interest.
+According to the decision of the General Meeting of 31.5.2021, the Audit Committee consisted of five (5) nonexecutive Members of the Board of Directors, out of which at least three (3) independent within the meaning of article 9 of Law 4706/2020, who are not involved in the operation of the Company in any way, in order to submit objective judgments independent of any conflict of interest, and in particular by Mrs. Theano Karpodini - Chairwoman, Mr. Giorgos Doukidis - Member, Mrs. Polyxeni Kazoli - Member, Mr. Nicholaos Krenteras - Member, and Mr. Ioannis Kyriakopoulos - Member.